 Consider taking things a step further by taking them to work or making your job pet-friendly.
 It’s proven to boost productivity and raise the overall mood.

 Dogs are great wing-men (and wing-women).
 Whether you’re at a cafe, walking down the street, or at the dog park they’re a natural conversation starter.
 Plus, most dogs love to socialise (note, not ALL dogs).
 If you’re single, the news is even better: research says men with a dog in their online dating profile picture get 75% more messages.
 Women with visible pets also do better, with 69% more matches.

 Poor dental health has a significant impact on the overall health of our furry mates.
-If your dog is not regularly getting raw bones or treats that require lots of chewing, then think about adding specifically designed dental toys.
+If your dog is not regularly getting raw bones or treats that require lots of chewing, consider giving them specifically designed dental toys.
 Otherwise, you should start brushing your pup’s teeth or take them to a doggy dentist.

 The retail subscription model that’s changed the way we buy everything from razors (Dollar Shave) to toilet paper (Who Give’s A Crap) has also reached dog food–you can get personalised dog food subscriptions from companies like Scratch.
 This way of shopping saves you cash because you’re buying directly from the company rather than a retail store (who add markups).
 It also reduces time spent on errands as you don’t need to lug heavy bags of dog food home from the pet shop.

 While we’re talking about ways to make life better for you and your dog, take a moment to think about how you can improve things for someone else.
 There are a lot of great charities working with animals around the country.
 If you can afford it, consider making a donation.

 Or, if you want more dogs in your life, you could adopt a rescue, become a dog foster carer, or volunteer for a dog charity or rescue.